-ServantLeader - Honors God and others through humility, sacrifice and service as ordained instruments for the instruction of His children and the building up of Christ's Body.
+Servant Leader - Honors God and others through humility, sacrifice and service as ordained instruments for the instruction of His children and the building up of Christ's Body.
 Assumes the best and acknowledges the good of every student, parent and colleague.

 Faculty candidates shall have at least a bachelor's degree or equivalent.
-Additional requirements are as follows and shall be annually renewed pursuant to an employee's contractual renewal:
+Additional requirements include the following:

-- Signed work agreement - Signed agreement with the School's statements of belief - Regular attendance at a local church - Signed permission for criminal background check.
+- Signed agreement with the School's Statements of Faith and Beliefs - Regular attendance at a local church - Signed permission for criminal background check.